Translated by Lester Somera

 8. Kyoto Culture

-12. Kyoto Climate And What To Wear (+Smoking In The City)
+12. Kyoto Climate And What To Wear, and Regulations for Smokers in The City

 Getting To Kyoto

-You can reach Kyoto via Narita Airport or Kansai International Airport (KIX).
+You can reach Kyoto from Narita Airport outside of Tokyo or Kansai International Airport (KIX) in Osaka.

 Once you arrive at Narita Airport, if you want to bypass Tokyo and head directly to Kyoto, hop on the Narita Express to Tokyo Station or Shinagawa Station, then take the Shinkansen bullet train bound for Kyoto.